 educational overnights and historic dinners

 The Meeme House will sustain its upkeep and needs with rental income and enhanced programing.
-Curriculum plans are developed for youth and family overnight experiences as well as opportunities for formal rentals in the historic tavern and ballroom.
+Curriculum plans are developed for youth and family educational overnight experiences, as well as opportunities for formal rentals in the historic tavern and ballroom.

 The addition of the Meeme House Inn will allow for increased income:

 · Calling all Boarders: Imagine you came into Pinecrest Historical Village on a stagecoach.
 You are tired and hungry and you stop at the Meeme House for a night.
-This is exactly what our guests will experience during the overnight experiences offered at the Meeme House.
-Guests will register as a boarder and set up their cot for a night at the Inn.
-Guests will then have supper in the dinning area and be treated to an evening entertainment program in the ballroom.
-Hands-on experiences will continue in the morning by making a breakfast in the circa 1900 kitchen and assisting with chores such as gathering eggs and doing laundry.
+This is exactly what our guests will experience during the youth educational overnight experiences offered at the Meeme House.
+“Guests” will register as a boarder and set up their cot for a night at the Inn.
+Guests will then have a snack in the dinning area and be treated to an evening entertainment program in the ballroom.
+Hands-on experiences will continue in the morning by making a breakfast in the circa 1900 kitchen and assisting with chores, such as gathering eggs, making a rope bed, and doing laundry.

 · Historic Dinners: Guests are invited to dinner at the Meeme House.
 Much more than a meal, you’ll step back in time to get a glimpse of life in the past and a taste of history at a Historic Dinner program!
 Guests can cozy up to the wood-burning stove in the dining room and pass heaping dishes of meat and potatoes around the table.
 These programs would be available from October to March.

 To the south of the Inn lies the livery barn, a 1 1/2 story, red, wooden building, whose gabled peaks lie parallel with the road.
 It is believed that this was the Inn's original livery stable and served to house stage teams.

 The horses, cattle, and chickens played a large role in the success and livelihood for the Schwartz family and their predecessors.